plurb/Aetherwynn-Unstable-Isotopes/Spells/Spells/4th Level/Arcanist's Reversal.md

 ### Arcanist's Reversal
-*4th-level abjuration*
+*4th-level Abjuration*
-**Casting Time:** 1 reaction, which you take when you see a creature within 60 feet of you casting a spell
+**Casting Time:** Reaction, when you see a creature within 60 feet of you casting a spell
 **Range:** 60 feet
 **Components:** V, S
 **Duration:** Instantaneous